sjain882/Ethernet-ForWakeOnLanOnly-Win/README.md

-# Only use (Powerline) Ethernet as a Wake-On-LAN (WoL) provider - not as an internet connection
+# Use (Powerline) Ethernet only as a Wake-On-LAN (WoL) provider - not as an internet connection

 *No support provided*